 I discuss the IoT architecture layers in more detail in the article “The IIoT Architecture: How to Tap into Its Full Potential?”:

 Why is AI so essential to the success of IoT initiatives?

 Classic methods can no longer apply in IoT deployments where you have massive volumes of IoT data generated at an unprecedented pace.
 Having AI capabilities means being able to fully utilize that data by learning from it and automating as much as possible along the way.
 The more sophisticated the IoT system, the stronger AI capabilities it requires.
 And the true value of the collected IoT data only becomes manifest when it is combined with powerful AI.

 As the graphic above shows, AI is found in two locations within the IoT system: the center and the edge.
 AI deployments at the center, traditionally, generate predictive analytics or anomaly detection.
 Up until now, AI deployments have mostly served the auxiliary function of reducing the data volumes coming towards the cloud.
-AI close to the device nodes can enhance security and help reduce latency and bandwidth.
+AI close to the IoT device nodes can enhance security and help reduce latency and bandwidth.
 I describe this in the article “The Future is Decentralized: IoT Edge Computing is Key”.
-But today, you can additionally perform analytics at the edge and even have simple ML models.
+But today, you can additionally perform analytics at the edge and even have simple AI models.

 Having AI capabilities means being able to fully utilize that data by learning from it and automating as much as possible along the way.

 Utilizing AIoT is key to driving long-term value in companies.
 It helps them go beyond isolated implementations and PoCs to consistently increase the adoption of automated processes.
 The democratization of the insights gained with the help of AI also plays a role as these results will have to be made consumable by business analysts, decision-makers, and other non-experts.